DATA-DOG/DataDogPagerBundle/README.md

 use custom options.
 In that case we need an `applyFilter` option to be set as a callable so the QueryBuilder could be modified accordingly based on our custom options.

+**NOTE:** if you manage custom filtering, be sure to use parameters or use `$qb->expr()->literal("string")` to prevent SQL injections.
+Also if you have custom filter handler, you must manage all your filters, the default handler will not be active.

 So how the view has changed:

 ``` twig